COVID-19 — Level 1

 Use of Masks

-Masks are no longer compulsory on public transport, including buses, trains and air flights, however they are still encouraged where possible, especially for those at risk.
+Masks are now compulsory on public transport, including buses, trains and air flights.
+They are not compulsory in taxis/ride sharing, however they are still encouraged where possible, especially for those at risk.

 Guidelines for Occupational Therapists in NZ: